bgreenlee/bgreenlee.github.io/_posts/2024-03-31-automating-stop-to-end.md

 Note that this is for iOS only.
 If someone with an Android phone wants to write up their process, I'd be happy to link to it.

+Also, this was done on iOS 17.4.
+Surely this process will change some day.
+If you notice something is off, <a href="mailto:brad@footle.org">let me know</a> and I'll update it.

 <p class="img-right">
 <img alt="Shortcuts home screen" src="/public/images/stop-to-end/s2e01.jpeg">
 First, open the Shortcuts app.